 Receive selected content straight into your inbox.

-Sometimes, the nails on the feet can turn yellowish in color, thickening, and splitting at the same time.
+Sometimes, the nails on the feet can turn yellowish in color, thicken, and split at the same time.
 In Western medicine, this condition is said to be caused by a fungus.
 But in TCM, this is diagnosed as being a product of dampness.
 Such a condition is usually triggered by eating food that is too greasy and sweet.
 Switch the diet to more healthy alternatives and the problem should slowly resolve itself.

 For issues related to Liver Qi stagnation, massaging the Taichong meridian point located on top of the feet (where the big toe bone meets the second toe bone) can be a solution.
 “Using your thumb, press, and massage this spot on both feet (the meridians are on both sides of your body).
 You can also rub with your thumb moving forward along the inside of the big toe.
 If it’s sore, you’re hitting all the right spots!
 You are unblocking your Liver Qi.
 Rub this area every day,” according to TCM World.

 In the past, foot baths were a normal occurrence in China.
 TCM adherents still swear by the practice for its ability to remove pathogenic activity and improve blood circulation.
 The feet are home to six meridians and 60 acupuncture points.
-When you soak feet in hot water, the energy in the body is activated.
+When you soak them in hot water, the energy in the body is activated.
 The herbs in the water are absorbed through the skin and end up in the energy channels.